 Examines the legal environment of business including legal liability and ethical issues in the context of the business and economic environments and e-commerce applications.
 Overview of the American legal system and the legal rights, duties and obligations of the individual.
-Emphasis is placed on criminal, torts/negligence/product liability and contract law.
+Emphasis is placed on criminal, torts/ negligence/product liability and contract law.

-BU 356 Healthcare Law & the Regulatory Environment of Health Care (3)
+BU 356 Healthcare Law & Regulation (3)

 An introduction to the legal and ethical issues in the healthcare industry.
-Patients, practitioners, and healthcare administrators face a complex maze of legal and regulatory issues ranging from privacy, intellectual property, health care record-keeping and reporting requirements, payment and reimbursement, and tort liability.
+Patients, practitioners, and healthcare administrators face a complex maze of legal and regulatory issues ranging from privacy, intellectual property, health care recordkeeping and reporting requirements, payment and reimbursement, and tort liability.
 Healthcare administrators address employment and human resource matters, as well as business process decisions with legal consequences.
 This course includes foundational aspects of the United States legal system for the context in which reasoned legal judgments are made.